 What a shift to mobile means for brand protection

 Barely a couple of years ago online purchasing was dominated by desktops and laptops.
 Today, the dynamics have changed enormously.
-Mobile web usage has overtaken desktop with Millennials turning to their smartphones and tablets to meet their needs, including shopping.
-This change in behaviour has disrupted the traditional purchasing journey of consumers and is being driven by the ‘m-commerce’ generation.
+Mobile web usage has overtaken desktop with Millennials turning to their smartphones and tablets to meet their online needs, including shopping.
+This change in behaviour has disrupted the traditional purchasing journey of consumers and is driven by the so called ‘m-commerce’ generation.

 With Millennials becoming the largest consumer segment, it is no surprise that they are the focus of most businesses’ e-commerce strategy.

-One of the reasons China remains the largest and most dynamic e-commerce market in the world is the ability of Chinese platforms to adapt to mobile consumer behaviour, providing innovative social e-commerce models and a secure digital payment infrastructure.
+One of the reasons China remains the largest and most dynamic e-commerce market in the world is down to the adaptability of Chinese platforms.
+They respond to mobile consumer demand and behaviour, providing innovative social e-commerce models and a secure digital payment infrastructure.

 E-commerce is adapting to the purchasing power of Millennials

-Facebook is also merging the social and commercial experience by introducing a location specific marketplace feature to its app that was not available on the desktop version until recently.
-Designed as a peer-to-peer platform, it provides users with opportunities to sell products as a full-time occupation with a massive database of consumers within their geographical area.
+Facebook is also merging the social and commercial experience by introducing a location specific marketplace feature to its app.
+This was not available on the desktop version until recently.
+Designed as a peer-to-peer platform, it provides users with opportunities to sell products as a full-time occupation with access to a massive database of consumers within their geographical area.

 Platforms such as WeChat have shifted from social media/messaging app functionality to ‘one app for everything’ status, where payment transactions can now be facilitated directly through the platform.
 This means that sellers can reach their customers more easily and provide a much smoother buying experience.